Struggleton/Delfinovin/README.md

 Delfinovin can not take exclusive control over the Gamecube device yet.
 This means you will have to close anything that does (Yuzu, Dolphin, etc.) first, run the program and then open them.

 ## Planned features
-- In-program deadzone support for sticks
+- In-program deadzone/range support for sticks

 ## Credits
 Credits and appreciation go to: